rotationalio/rotational.io/content/en/blog/2023-11-20-ensign-streamlit.md

 ```

 ### Conclusion
 As this post demonstrates, all it takes is a few lines of Python code to get a real-time web application up and running!
 There is no need to learn new programming languages or to set up complicated DevOps infrastructure.
-This frees up your time to focus on the most important aspect of your job: *converting data into dollars$$*.
+This frees up your time to focus on the most important aspect of your job: *converting data into dollars.* 🤑